StevenCyb/Inpainting-using-Context-Encoder-in-Generative-Adversarial-Network-V2/README.md

 The following figure shows the new pre- and post-processing approach.
 At the beginning of the training a random mask with rectangles is created, which are indicated in *point 1* by the green borders.
 Regardless of whether it is the training or the prediction, the input image is masked so that the areas to be reconstructed are white.
-In addition, the contours on the mask are detected using Chain Approx Simple and extended by a factor of *0.5* (can be defined as required), as illustrated in *point 2* by the grey borders.
+In addition, the contours on the mask are detected using Chain Approx Simple and extended by a factor of *0.5*, as illustrated in *point 2* by the grey borders.
 The extended contours allow the Region Of Interest (ROI) to be cut rectangularly from the image, scaled to 256×256 pixels and used to train the generator, see *point 3*.
 This makes the input for the generator more standardized than in the previous version.
 In the case of pre-processed input data, the semantic features are always visible on the outer side, while the area to be reconstructed is masked in the middle.